 I taped the pages together in such a way as the letters were 2.5 inches apart when painted but you can space them as you wish.

-I will finish it off with a few coats of Rustoleum Waterbased Spar Urethane (Exterior) to keep it lovely through many seasons.
+I finished it off with a few coats of Rustoleum Waterbased Spar Urethane (Exterior) to keep it lovely through many seasons.
+A link showing which one I use is just below.

 For a full list of my most used painting supplies just go here Most Used Painting Supplies